csiebler/csiebler.github.io/content/posts/using-cognitive-services-read-api-with-data-secured-by-vnet.md

 ---
 ## Introduction

 This post discusses how Cognitive Services can be used to process data that is securely stored behind a VNET.
 This allows to improve security further when processing sensitive data that is stored in Storage Accounts.
-In this post, we’ll look into using Read API (from the Azure Computer Vision API) to analyze documents that are heavily protected using networking rules.
+In this post, we'll look into using Read API (from the Azure Computer Vision API) to analyze documents that are heavily protected using networking rules.

 This post also applies to other Cognitive Services, such as for example [Form Recognizer](https://azure.microsoft.com/en-us/services/form-recognizer/) or [Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech-services/).